fracassetti-stf/AT-TPC_MLProject/README.md

 REPORT:
 AT_Project  > Report to be delivered, summarizing the work done, and describing the main step taken
 img(folder) > folder containing images to be used in the report.

+Note to the reader & disclamed: If something does not make sense, it is because we do not use git properly (yes, we are aware of that).